yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_node_mngr.md

 The same options for signing an SSL certificate for a Node Manager or API Gateway instance (described in the preceding sections) are available when changing a Node Manager to an Admin Node Manager, or an Admin Node Manager to a Node Manager.

-{{< alert title="Note" color="primary" >}}To change admin capabilities of an Admin Node Manager or Node Manager, you must run `managedomain` on the same host that the Admin Node Manager or Node Manager you wish to change is running.
-You can edit other aspects of a host remote from `managedomain`.{{< /alert >}}
+* To change admin capabilities of an Admin Node Manager or Node Manager, you must run `managedomain` on the same host that the Admin Node Manager or Node Manager you wish to change is running.
+You can edit other aspects of a host remote from `managedomain`.

 You cannot remove admin capabilities when there is only one Admin Node Manager in a domain because there must be at least one Admin Node Manager in a domain.

-**Sign Node Manager certificate with system-generated CA key**:
+### Sign the Node Manager certificate with system-generated CA key

 When `host1.com` has an Admin Node Manager, to change admin capabilities from Admin Node Manager to Node Manager, run the following example command: